 “I am crucified with Christ.”
 “When God was pleased to reveal his Son in me.”
 “I bear on my body the marks of Christ.”
 “Oh foolish Galatians, who has bewitched you, before whose eyes Christ was publicly portrayed as crucified?”

 His message is true in that it came from nowhere else but from Christ.
 Does this automatically rule out a historical Jesus?
-There is a reference to such a person when in 1 Corinthians 11:23, Paul speaks of Jesus instituting the Eucharist and that Jesus rose from the dead on the third day, much like in the Gospel of John.
-As I have stated earlier, John may very well have been originally a Simonian or Gnostic gospel, so this would still fit my proposed scenario.
+There is a reference to such a person when in 1 Corinthians 11:23, Paul speaks of Jesus instituting the Eucharist and that Jesus rose from the dead on the third day, much like in the Gospel of John and in Luke.
+As I have stated elsewhere in this blog, John may very well have been originally a Simonian or Gnostic gospel, so this would still fit my proposed scenario.
+The Gnostics were certainly the first ones to read from it and latch on to it as authoritative scripture.
 Yet even there, Paul claims to have received this teaching from Christ, not any one man.
 And again, it seems Paul is actually the human side of Christ.
 This would explain Paul’s complaint of certain people within the Corinthian church who “cursed Jesus”.

 You know that when you were pagans, you were enticed and led astray to idols that could not speak.
 Therefore I want you to understand that no one speaking by the Spirit of God ever says “Let Jesus be cursed!” and no one can say “Jesus is Lord” except by the Holy Spirit.
 (1 Corinthians 12:2-3)